rabblerouser/infra/docs/new_environment.md

 1. A Route53 hosted zone:

     Currently everything has to be deployed in a subdomain of an existing Route53 domain.
-For example, you could deploy your new instance at rabblerouser.example.com, but first you would need to manually set up a Route53 hosted zone for example.com.
+For example, you could deploy your new instance at rabblerouser.example.com, and first you need to manually set up a Route53 zone for example.com.

 2. An S3 bucket: